Salted-Toast/realthing/README.md

 ## Scenario

-Health Advice Group is a charitable organisation that provides health advice to people in extreme weather and I have been tasked with develeoping a digital solution to assist them extending their reach and breaking into the digital sector.
+Health Advice Group is a charitable organisation that provides health advice to people living in extreme weather conditions and I have been tasked with develeoping a digital solution to assist them extending their reach and breaking into the digital sector.

 ## How to View